Food & beverages, retail and franchising

 • The digitalization of the retail market (via increased use of mobile devices and the spread of social media) has given rise to many opportunities for lawyers.
 Warren Karp identifies an important trend in this digitalized retail market: “There is a move from multichannel retailing to consumer-centric, omnichannel retailing where the consumer has multiple choices.
 They can get products from anywhere, delivered directly from a fulfillment center or store.”

 • Intellectual property is an important strand of retail work.
 Companies often look to protect their designs under trade dress – a constituent of the Lanham Act.
-Examples include the shape of a HERSHEY KISS chocolate, the Vans checkerboard pattern, and the red sole of a Christian Louboutin shoe.
-In 2019, theowner of Dr. Martens, AirWair, launched trade dress lawsuits against BooHoo, Nasty Gal and Pretty Little Thing for the infringement of its shoe designs.
-With the rise in fast fashion over the last two years, there have been similar lawsuits, most notably against China-based online fashion company Shein.
-Most recently, Stussy has filed a lawsuit against the company, alleging the infringement of Stussy’s graffiti-style trademarks.
+Examples include the shape of Hershey’s Kisses, the Vans checkerboard pattern, and the red sole of a Christian Louboutin shoe.

 Franchising